Substra/substra-documentation/docs/source/index.rst

 Installation
 ^^^^^^^^^^^^

+**Client side**: Install Substra and SubstraFL python libraries with the following command: 'pip install substrafl'

+Substra is a dependency of SubstraFL, so it will be automatically installed.
+More information on the installation :ref:`can be found here <substrafl_doc/substrafl_overview:Installation>`

+**Server side**: There are two options to deploy the server part (backend, frontend and orchestrator):

+* Local deployment: to deploy locally on a single one machine.
+Useful for quick test and for devellopment.
+* Production deployment: For real deployments.

+Installation
+^^^^^^^^^^^^

-Install substra and substrafl with the following command:
+**Client side**: Install Substra and SubstraFL python libraries with the following command:

 .. code-block:: console

     $ pip install substrafl

 Substra is a dependency of SubstraFL, so it will be automatically installed.
+More information on the installation :ref:`can be found here <substrafl_doc/substrafl_overview:Installation>`

+**Server side**: There are two options to deploy the server part (backend, frontend and orchestrator):

+* Local deployment: to deploy locally on a single one machine.
+Useful for quick test and for devellopment.
+* Production deployment: For real deployments.

 Links
 ^^^^^